-January of every year is a perfect time to set goals.
+The end of the year is a perfect time to think about your upcoming year and start setting some goals.

-- My first goal was to write one article about race promotion every week for a year.
-Now I have articles addressing almost every topic encountered by a race promoter.
+My first goal was to write one article about race promotion every week for a year.

-Not because I wished them to come true, but because I set difficult but achievable goals, and worked towards meeting that target.
+Not because I wished them to come true, but because I set achievable goals, and worked towards meeting that target.

 Did I accomplish everything perfectly?